chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 The logger `database_for_fingers_crossed` writes only if, during a request, a message of level warning or above is logged.
 In this configuration, this logger only logs channel "standard".

-Also note that a fingers_crossed handler (and also a group handler) will reset the channel list of the wrapped logger(s):
+Also note that a fingers-crossed handler (and also a group handler) will reset the channel list of wrapped loggers:
 If `database_for_fingers_crossed` had channels defined it will not have them afterwards.
 Only the ones on `standard` remain.